Country of origin: cambodia

 [i] And in France, when you arrived, did you work?

-[i] And what were you doing?
-Were you cooking?
+[i] And what did you do?
+Did you cook?

 [r] It was Vietnamese cuisine, I knew how to cook.
-I was cooking Vietnamese food.
+I cooked Vietnamese food.
 After that, after Belleville, I opened a clothing company.
-To Sentier.
+In Sentier.

-[i] And you think that living conditions in France are good?
+[i] And do you think that living conditions are good in France?

 [r] Very good.